aufau/SaberMod/README.rst

 To debug your mod use generated .so files.
 Put them in ~/.jkii/mymod/ and launch the game with ``+set vm_game 0 +set vm_cgame 0 +set vm_ui 0`` commandline parameters.
-Set the back to 2 when you want to use .qvm version again.
+Set them back to 2 when you want to use .qvm version again.

 Windows